Founded: Nov 29, 1912

 Success of any sort was however a long time in coming, and it wasn't until 1961 that they claimed their first honours by winning the Amateurliga Lower Saxony Championship.
 A second league title followed in 1968 before a league restructure saw them play in the third tier Oberliga Nord before finally making the jump into the professional game by winning promotion to Bundesliga.2 in 1987.

 Despite having a dwarfish budget compared to the other teams in the division, Meppen overcame the odds and established themselves with a number of strong campaigns including a 6th place finish in 1995.
 Incredibly they reached the quarter-finals of the 1997 DFB-Pokal on a memorable run that included a scarcely believable 6-1 thumping of Eintracht Frankfurt.
 By this point, the club's standing was such that even when they ran out of gas and were relegated in 1998, many people expected Meppen to bounce straight back up.
 Some grim days lay ahead for SVM however and they began a slide down the leagues ending up in the 5th tier amateur Niedersachsenliga division as recently as 2011.
-The club have since regained their football composure and this has seen them rise back through the leagues to the 3.Liga where they ply their trade today.

 Ground Name: Hänsch Arena